k8mil/indigo/_posts/2017-10-26-slack-fastlane.md

 ---
 layout: post
 title: 'Slack + Fastlane = ❤️.
-Talk about one of puzzles of Continous Integration.'
+Talk about one of puzzles of Continuous Integration.'
 author: kwysocki
 date: 2017-10-26 17:40
 blog: true